kyma-project/busola/docs/extensibility/form-widgets.md

 ## Complex Widgets

+Complex widgets handle more complex values than a simple scalar.
+Either arrays or objects.

 ### KeyValuePair

 Renders an `object` value as list of dual text fields one used for key the other for value, allowing for adding and removing entries.